 Suggestions: Secure Attendance in Action

+Since Top Hat has not been universally adopted in IU classrooms, some of your students may not be familiar with it.
+Before the term begins, send a message to your students about using Top Hat and your expectations for their pre-class preparations.
+A sample message can be found in the Knowledge Base.
 When using Secure Attendance, leave the attendance code on screen for at least two minutes.
 Because Secure Attendance uses geolocation and Bluetooth, students may have to enable these features, which could take from a few seconds to a minute.
 Be certain to point them to information about this function before you plan to use it in class, and consider a “practice” day that doesn’t count towards real attendance data.

 If students enter the correct 4-digit attendance code but fail the location check (i.e., they cannot get Bluetooth or location services enabled correctly), they will be marked as absent, and the Top Hat app will immediately let them know that happened.
 Have a procedure in place for having those students notify you right after class, since you can easily view the student list and make corrections to that day’s attendance.
 Note that students who are marked absent can still answer other questions, so an accidental attendance check failure doesn’t mess everything up for the whole class session.